-Demographics and Labor Market Outcomes "Age" is the age of the respondent.
-"In labor force" is a dummy equal to one if the individual is either employed or unemployed but looking for work, and equal to zero if the individual is not in the labor force; it can be missing if the individual is not administered this part of questionnaire - see Summerfield et al. (2019) for further details.
+Demographics and Employment Outcomes "Age" is the age of the respondent.
+"In labor force" is a dummy equal to one if the individual is either employed or unemployed but looking for work, and equal to zero if the individual is not in the labor force; it can be missing if the individual is not administered this part of questionnaire - see Summerfield, Garrard, Hahn, Jin, Kamath, Macalalad, Watson, Wilkins, and Wooden (2019) for further details.
+"Employed" is a dummy equal to one if the respondent is employed; this includes also respondents on parental leave.
 "Weekly hours in paid employment" is conditional on hours being strictly positive.

-"Annual labor income" and "Hourly wage" are yearly earnings and hourly wages, both in 2021 Australian dollars, and both winsorized at 0.5% level, by year and gender.
-"Has bachelor degree" is a dummy variable equal to one if the respondent holds a bachelor degree, a graduate diploma or a postgraduate one.
-"Occupational status scale" is the Australian Socioeconomic Index 2006 from McMillan et al. (2009), ranging from 1 to 100.
+Income and Wages "Annual labor income" and "Hourly wage" are yearly earnings and hourly wages, both in 2021 Australian dollars.
+As instructed in the HILDA User Manual (Summerfield et al., 2019), the raw hourly wage is computed as the ratio between "Imputed current weekly gross wages and salary in all jobs" (which we winsorize at 0.5% level, by year and gender) and "Combined hours per week usually worked in all jobs", conditional on both variables being positive and the individual being employed.
+"Log hourly wage" is the natural logarithm of the raw hourly wage.